What we do

 Where we work

-We currently work in three countries: El Salvador, Mozambique, and Uganda.
+We currently work in three countries: El Salvador, Mozambique, and Costa Rica.
 We collaborate with partners on-the-ground in those countries to encourage, equip, and empower girls and women to earn a safe income selling bras in the second-hand market.
 Our partners work closely to provide programming for holistic reintegration.

 We are always looking for new opportunities and partnerships.
 If you have something in mind, please contact us or send us an e-mail at firstname.lastname@example.org.